Polaqus/Forza-Auto-Spins/README.md

  - 1 Pontiac GTO
  - 1 Pontiac Firebird Trans Am
  - 1 Pontiac Firebird Trans Am GTA Forza Edition
- - however many Pontiac Firebird Trans Am GTA's you want (referred here as 'wheelspins machines', **ALL OF THEM HAVE TO BE NEW SO THE OPENING ANIMATION PLAYS**)
+ - however many Pontiac Firebird Trans Am GTA's you want (referred to here as 'wheelspins machines', **ALL OF THEM HAVE TO BE NEW SO THE OPENING ANIMATION PLAYS**)
  - and finally some common sense to edit the script in case it fucks up (which is pretty likely)
 ## Usage
 - Open the script, edit the pontiacs variable to reflect the amount of your current wheelspins machines